AdobeDocs/experience-manager-64.en/help/forms/using/images-route-actions.md

 discoiquuid: 10158c13-47b4-43e3-ac47-690f3cbab158
 ---

-# Customize images used in route actions{#customize-images-used-in-route-actions}
+# Customize images used in route actions {#customize-images-used-in-route-actions}

 To customize the images used in route actions, perform the steps described in [Generic Steps of customization](/help/forms/using/generic-steps-html-workspace-customization.md) followed by the steps described in this article.